vectara/vectara-docs/www/docs/learn/authentication/oauth.md

 ![Copy the Client Secret](/img/copy_client_secret.png)

-Now that you have values for the authentication URL, `client_id`, and `client_secret`, you can generate the JWT token with a `client-credentials` grant.
+Now that you have values for the authentication URL, `client_id`, and `client_secret`, you can generate a JWT token with a `client-credentials` grant.
 We provide [client credentials grant examples](/docs/getting-started-samples/JWTFetcher.cs) in different programming languages.